stickyeye/LameAssPocketIcons/README.md

 11. run out into your yard for a celebritory dance, just stay off my lawn.

 IF you're really lazy, like I am, you can just choose a folder with the color of the icon you want and copy both the icon and the ready-made autorun.inf file to the root of your
-Analogue Pocket SD card and just be ready to go.
+Analogue Pocket SD card and be satisfied with how I named your AP SD card.

 Note: The images used for the icons are copyright Analogue.
 I've just downloaded them from their press documenation and formatted them into pretty little lame ass icons.